E-r-r-o-rr/Realtime-Item-Tracker/docs/map-testing.md

 ## Prerequisites

 1. Open the dashboard and navigate to the Home view.
 2. Scroll to **Map Administration** and upload at least three floor variants using the built-in uploader.
-For quick testing you can reuse any internal warehouse schematics or the bundled sample SVG (`public/images/warehouse-grid.svg`).
+The `npm run bootstrap` command copies a demo SVG into `data/maps/`, or you can reuse any internal schematics such as the bundled sample (`public/images/warehouse-grid.svg`).
 3. Annotate each map with a handful of destinations.
 For example:
    - `floor1`: add points for `Dock 3`, `R1-A`, and `W9`.
    - `floor1-section-a`: add `D3` as a synonym of `Dock 3` and mark a distinct rack (e.g., `A-12`).